-• We will collect and record personal information about you that you voluntarily provide when contacting the CBF.
-Due to the type of support we provide we may collect and use special categories of personal sensitive data about you or a 3rd party you may tell us about (for example, information about a learning disability diagnosis, challenging behaviour being displayed, health, safeguarding, ethnic origin etc.).
-We do not use a caller display system so we cannot identify or use your telephone number unless you provide it to us.

-This information is treated as confidential and for the purposes of providing support and internal analysis (for example trends in enquiries).

-- We may share your information, with your consent, to other professionals we work with as part of our service to you.
-This will always be with your explicit agreement.
-The exceptions to this are if there is a safeguarding concern or we are bound by law and in these circumstances we will still seek to gain your consent first, but if you choose not to consent we must follow our safeguarding policy or legal obligations.
+- We will collect and record personal information about you that you voluntarily provide when contacting the CBF.
+Due to the type of support we provide, we may collect and use special categories of personal sensitive data about you or a 3rd party you may tell us about (for example information about a learning disability diagnosis, challenging behaviour being displayed, health, safeguarding, ethnic origin).
+We use caller display on our telephone system and may record your telephone number, if appropriate, for the purposes of providing support.
+This information is treated as confidential and used for the purposes of providing support and internal analysis (for example trends in enquiries). - We may share your information with other professionals we work with as part of our service to you.
+With the exception of there being a safeguarding concern, or when we are bound by law, we will only do this with your explicit consent and agreement.
+In the case of an exception, we will still seek to gain your consent first, but if you choose not to consent, we must follow our safeguarding policy or legal obligations.
 A copy of our safeguarding policy can be provided on request. - If you sign up to join a support or campaigning network (for example CB-NSG associate membership) we will record your name, job title (if relevant) and email address.
-We do not sign people up to our networks without consent. - We may also collect information voluntarily provided such as requests for resources or attending an event. - If you send a query or complaint to us, we will use the personal information you provide to us (for example, your name and the name(s) of any other individuals involved) in order to process your query or complaint and respond to you.
-A copy of our Complaints Policy can be provided on request. - We are sometimes required to collect personal sensitive information to satisfy the terms of a funding grant, for example, age, ethnic background, if English is the first language. - We never buy or sell personal data or use it for automated decision making or profiling. - We will gain permission/consent to use any photo/image used in our work (for example on our website or in publications). - By providing us with your personal data, including sensitive personal data such as your age or ethnic background, you consent to the collection and use of any information you provide in accordance with the purposes in this privacy statement.
+We do not sign people up to our networks without consent. - We may collect information voluntarily provided such as requests for resources or attending an event. - If you send a query or complaint to us, we will use the personal information you provide to us (for example, your name and the name(s) of any other individuals involved) in order to process your query or complaint and respond to you.
+A copy of our Complaints Policy can be provided on request. - We are sometimes required to collect personal sensitive information to satisfy the terms of a funding grant, for example, age, ethnic background, if English is the first language, and this is anonymised. - We never buy or sell personal data or use it for automated decision making or profiling. - We will gain permission/consent to use any photo/image used in our work (for example on our website or in publications).

+By providing us with your personal data, including sensitive personal data such as your age or ethnic background, you consent to the collection and use of any information you provide in accordance with the purposes in this privacy statement.

 If your personal details change, please help us to keep your information up to date by notifying us.
-You can do this by emailing info@thecbf.org.uk or telephoning 01634 838739
+You can do this by emailing info@thecbf.org.uk or telephoning 01634 838739.